 Labor costs are also significant.
 “A small barn with a couple of horses may not need extra labor,” Paxton said.
 When a facility reaches 10 or 20 boarders, the question becomes: How much labor will you need to hire to get the job done?

-“There is a magic number (which varies, but often occurs around 10 horses) that a facility can handle—so many horses— at a minimum staffing level,” Paxton added.
+“There is a magic number of horses (which varies, but often occurs around 10 horses) that a facility can handle at a minimum staffing level,” Paxton added.
 “Often people think adding two to three stalls will increase profits, when it actually increases the need for labor and may not pay for itself.”

 Maintenance expenses are often overlooked.
 Consider the costs associated with mowing/plowing, arena maintenance, utilities and manure storage/removal.